Recently WM, a personal trainer, e-mailed me with a question on the subject of time under tension and muscle growth.

 In other words, the men who trained using sets lasting less than 20 seconds were the ones that put on the most muscle.

-However, the idea that you need to make a set last for a fixed amount of time has given some people the idea that slower lifting speeds work better for muscle growth — which they don’t.
+However, the idea that you need to make a set last for a fixed amount of time has led some people to believe that slower lifting speeds work better for muscle growth — which they don’t.

 For one, trying to make a set last longer is going to limit the amount of weight you can lift .

 Let’s say that the best you can manage on the bench press is 200 pounds for a total of 10 repetitions.